Zia Haider Rahman: Honours

 In August 2015, Rahman was awarded the James Tait Black Memorial Prize, Britain’s oldest literary prize, previous winners of which include E. M. Forster, D. H. Lawrence, Evelyn Waugh, Graham Greene, Nadine Gordimer, Salman Rushdie, Jonathan Franzen, J. M. Coetzee and Iris Murdoch.

 Fellowships Rahman received include the Walter Jackson Bate Fellowship at the Radcliffe Institute for Advanced Study, Harvard University, a Montgomery Fellowship at Dartmouth College, an Eric and Wendy Schmidt Fellowship at New America, a Senior Fellowship of the Bruno Kreisky Forum, Vienna, and the Michael & Nina Sundell and James Silberman & Selma Shapiro Fellowships at Yaddo.
 He was an affiliate of the Berkman Klein Center for Internet & Society at Harvard and was invited to a Director’s Visitorship at the Institute for Advanced Study in Princeton, New Jersey.

 Rahman delivered many public lectures, including a Montgomery Fellowship Lecture 2020, Dartmouth College; the 2018 Reckford Lecture in European Studies at the University of North Carolina at Chapel Hill (previously delivered by Leon Botstein, Robert Pinsky and Mark Mazower); and the 2015 Ashok Kumar Sarkar Memorial Lecture at the Kolkata Book Fair.
 He has also spoken at the Institute for Advanced Study, Princeton, Yale, Columbia, NYU, London School of Economics, Oxford University, and at numerous literary festivals around the world.
 In 2014, he replaced V. S. Naipaul as keynote speaker at the Ubud Writers and Readers Festival.

-During 2016, he was writer in residence at the University of Amsterdam, Netherlands, and was awarded the inaugural International Ranald MacDonald Award.
+During 2016, he was writer in residence at the University of Amsterdam, and was awarded the inaugural International Ranald MacDonald Award.

-In 2017 Rahman received an honorary doctorate from Southern New Hampshire University, where he subsequently spent a year as visiting professor.
+In 2017 Rahman received an honorary doctorate from Southern New Hampshire University, where he subsequently spent a year as a visiting professor.

-Rahman sat on a number of judging panels for international and American prizes and fellowships.
+Rahman sat on several judging panels for international and American prizes and fellowships.
 In 2018, he was appointed a judge of the Neustadt International Prize for Literature.
 He joined Maureen Freely, Antonia Fraser, Vicky Featherstone and Peter Stothard as a judge of the 2016 PEN Pinter Prize, established in 2009 in memory of Nobel Laureate playwright and poet Harold Pinter, which the panel awarded to Margaret Atwood.
 In connection with the PEN Pinter Prize, Rahman authored a widely cited op-ed, published by The New York Times, exploring how British authors of color are identified by British literary elites.